This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Check out these hotels in Sanur that offer a day pass, so you can use their pool and have a little holiday within your holiday!

-- Prama Sanur Beach has a day package that includes a room, food and pool access.
+- Prama Sanur Beach has a day package with room, food and pool access.

 - Akana Sanur also has a day pass package that includes room use.